jake-knerr/chess/README.md

 </div>
 ```

-#### Prefer to define extensions in the order they target the component's HTML structure.
+#### Prefer to define extensions in the order they target HTML structure.

-Fragments and extensions are both defined in the order they target the component's HTML structure.
+Fragments and extensions are both defined in the order they target HTML structure.

 States are defined below fragments and extensions.